Leakage Resistance of a Capacitor: 101 Easy Basics

 Leakage Resistance of a Capacitor

 The resistance of the dielectric of the capacitor is called the leakage resistance of a capacitor.
-The dielectric in an ideal capacitor is a perfect insulator (i.e., it has infinite resistance) and zero current flows through it when a voltage is applied across its terminals.
+The dielectric medium in the ideal capacitor is considered a perfect insulator (i.e., it has infinite resistance), with zero current flowing through it when a potential difference appears across its terminals.

-The dielectric in a real capacitor has a large but finite resistance so a very small current flows between the capacitor plates when a voltage is applied.
+However, the dielectric medium in a real capacitor has a large but finite resistance therefore minuscule amount of current flows between the capacitor plates when a voltage is applied.

 Leakage Resistance of a Capacitor -1